LGBTQ RESOURCE CENTER

 Frequently Asked Questions

-If you are a student, the best way for you to be involved is to join either Rainbow Alliance or Queer People of Color (Q.P.O.C.).
-If you are a faculty or staff member, there is an LGBTQ Faculty/Staff organization that meets on a fairly regular basis.
+If you are a student, the best way for you to be involved is to join Rainbow Alliance.
 You can also stop by the Center to pick up information on the upcoming Safe Zone program, events on campus, as well as other resources of interest.